AccelOpt: A Self-Improving LLM Agentic System for AI Accelerator Kernel Optimization: Evaluation

 \subsection{Cost Analysis}

-This section conducts a cost analysis to identify key factors in optimization memory configuration and the best models that affect the cost-benefit trade-off.
+This section conducts cost analysis to identify key factors in optimization memory configuratin and best models that affect the cost-benefit trade-off.
 The benefit is meansured by the geometric mean across all problems of each problem’s maximum speedup achieved over all iterations.

 \textbf{Increasing memory capacity (ExpN) is more cost-efficient than increasing memory update eagerness (TopK)}.
 As shown in~\Cref{fig:window-sweep}, increasing TopK and ExpN both can help increase the best speedup.
-This demonstrates that more optimization memories and more frequent updates to the memory can both be beneficial.
-As the ExpN increases, $\sigma$ can collect experiences from more iterations preceding the last iteration.
-As the TopK increases, $\sigma$ can collect more experiences from the current iteration.
 Comparing $\text{\textcircled{ 1}}$ and $\text{\textcircled{ 3}}$ with $\text{\textcircled{ 2}}$ and $\text{\textcircled{ 4}}$, under similar cost, the delta of speedup is much larger when increasing ExpN than when increasing the TopK.
 Therefore, we use TopK=8, ExpN=16 for experiments in~\Cref{sec:overall-perf}.

 We also observe that the effectiveness of increasing ExpN depends on the model.
 As shown in~\Cref{tab:executor-tune}, Qwen3-Coder-30B gains 4.6\% speedup improvement with extra \$12.33 cost.
 On the contrary, the extra \$13.81 cost only brings 0.6\% speedup improvement in gpt-oss-120b.